NickWoodall/HelixGen/readMe.txt

 #You can train on a reduced version of the dataset using the -p option.
 This trains on 278 examples.
 #Upping the epochs to 1000 for 278 examples.
-python TrainGAN.py data/Fits_4H_dm_phi.npz -o OnePer -s -p 1 -e 1000
+python TrainGAN.py data/Fits_4H_dm_phi.npz -o OnePer -p 1 -e 1000

+#transfer FullSet/ from retrain minmax scaler from log directory to data for this line to work
 #produce generated loop structures from generator, use -a to not output the .pdb files and just get stats
 python LoopEndpoints.py -i data/FullSet -a